farstack/udisks2-snap/docs/reference/snap-configuration/automount.md

       automount.enable: true
 ```

-The cryptic key in the part above is the alpha-numeric id of the udisks2 snap.
+The cryptic key in the part above is the alpha-numeric id of the udisks2 snap
+which is assigned from the Ubuntu Store.
+You can copy the full snippet into
+your *gadget.yaml* as is.